-Women with pre-existing diabetes of child-bearing age are not always encouraged to verbalise their desires to conceive; therefore, a clinic appointment is often a missed opportunity to raise the issue of pregnancy and confirm that the woman is aware of the need to access pre-conception care (Webb, 2006).
+A MORI research poll in 2006 identified that awareness of diabetes and its complications was extremely low in the black and ethnic minority population (Ipsos MORI, 2006).
+Women with pre-existing diabetes of child-bearing age were not always encouraged to verbalise their desires to conceive; therefore, a clinic appointment was often a missed opportunity to raise the issue of pregnancy and confirm that the woman is aware of the need to access pre-conception care (Webb, 2006).
 Even when this is not the case, the author feels that previously there was insufficient emphasis placed on the need to give pre-conception care at the appropriate time.

-Other factors which undoubtedly impact on the uptake of pre-conception care services relate to the women's ability or understanding of the need to access health care including communication-based and cultural barriers to understanding, as well as the physical difficulty of accessing a secondary care service (Williams and Riley, 2006).
+Other factors which undoubtedly impact on the uptake of pre-conception care services relate to the woman's ability or understanding of the need to access health care including communication-based and cultural barriers to understanding, as well as the physical difficulty of accessing a secondary care service (Williams and Riley, 2006).